 Cabbage-Type

 Plan on including an assortment of lettuces in your meals.
 Almost everyone is familiar with iceberg lettuce and has enjoyed a classic wedge salad.
-Iceberg is crisp and full of water.
+The iceberg is crisp and full of water.
 But, you will also find softer-leafed Boston, Bibb, and Buttercrunch options in the product section of the grocery store.

 Greens